-The list goes on and on which is great because it means there are lots of opportunities to get paid to proofread.
+In short, there are plenty of opportunities to get paid to proofread.

-In case you’re still confused about what a proofreader does, it’s worth pointing out that proofreading isn’t the same as editing.
+In case you’re still confused about what a proofreader does, it’s important to know that it isn’t the same as editing.

 As a freelance writer, I work with editors all the time and their focus is on making whatever’s written cohesive and clear for the reader.

 Proofreaders, on the other hand, are all about making sure whatever they’re reviewing is polished and error-free.